Ons2024/Documentation/Litterature review/End-to-end heterogeneous graph neural networks for traffic assignment.md

 More recently, **neural networks** have become prominent due to their ability to capture complex spatial–temporal patterns.
 For example, models combining **graph neural networks with Kalman filters** and **3D convolutional neural networks (CNNs)** have shown improved performance in OD demand prediction.
 However, **data quality issues**—such as sensor failures or missing data—remain a major challenge, often leading to **inaccurate demand estimation** and subsequent **errors in traffic flow prediction**.

-the dqtq thqt ze hqve fro; the OD de;qnd is
+=> The data we have from the OD deman is not that accurate cause its not from real world sensors but from estimation and pred